Venachain/Venachain/README.md

-## Go VenaChain
+## Go Venachain

-Welcome to the VenaChain source code repository!
-This software is Ethereum-based and it has changed some peculiarities according the VenaChain's [Documents](https://platonenterprise.github.io/Docs/)
+Welcome to the Venachain source code repository!
+This software is Ethereum-based and it has changed some peculiarities according the Venachain's [Documents](https://platonenterprise.github.io/Docs/)

 ## Use